TyDevX/TyDevX/README.md

 ## Hey all!

-I'm Frye/TyDev, a 14yo kid that likes messing with code.
+I'm TyDev, a 14yo kid that likes messing with code.

 ## About Me